 1. Assess the Situation

 Evaluate your cat’s overall condition.
-Look for other symptoms like difficulty breathing, weakness, or seizures, which may indicate a more serious problem.
-Assessing the situation can help you provide accurate information to the veterinarian.
+Look for other symptoms like difficulty breathing, weakness, or seizures, which may indicate a more severe problem.

 2. Contact a Veterinarian